IgniteUI/igniteui-docfx/en/components/date_range_picker.md

 #### Formatting

 Date Range picker supports different display and input formats.

-For display the formats that can be used are all defined by Angular [DatePipe](https://angular.io/api/common/DatePipe).
+The display format value can be one of the defined by Angular [DatePipe](https://angular.io/api/common/DatePipe).
 Input Format doesn't support predefined format options, such as `shortDate` and `longDate`, but accepts a constructed format string using characters supported by the DatePipe, e.g. `MM/dd/yyyy`.

-The `formatter` function can be used for defining a custom format, different from those above.
+The [`formatter`]({environment:angularApiUrl}/classes/igxdaterangepickercomponent.html#formatter) function can be used for defining a custom format, different from those above.

 When in the application the [Angular locale ID](https://angular.io/api/core/LOCALE_ID) token is used then RangeDatePicker is taking this into account as its default locale.

 #### Forms and Validation
 The Date Range Picker Component supports all of the form directives from the core FormsModule [NgModel](https://angular.io/api/forms/NgModel) and [ReactiveFormsModule](https://angular.io/api/forms/ReactiveFormsModule) (FormControl, FormGroup, etc.).
 This also includes the [Forms Validators](https://angular.io/api/forms/Validators) functions.
 The following example illustrates the use of the `required` validator in a Template-driven Form.

-The [NgModel](https://angular.io/api/forms/NgModel) and `required` can be set on `RangeDatePicker` component like shown in the demo below.
+The [NgModel](https://angular.io/api/forms/NgModel) and `required` can be set on `RangeDatePicker` component as well on the individual start and end date inputs.
+For the configuration with separate start and end inputs, model and `required` can be set both ways, but will not work if set at the same time - it should be either on the component or on the inputs.

 The value is of type `DateRange`.
-Validation happens on any of the following [`updateOn`](https://angular.io/api/forms/AbstractControl#updateOn) values.
+Validation happens on any of the following [`updateOn`](https://angular.io/api/forms/AbstractControl#updateOn) events.

 <div class="sample-container loading" style="height:600px">
     <iframe id="daterangepicker-validation-iframe" src="{environment:demosBaseUrl}/scheduling/daterangepicker-validation" width="100%" height="100%" seamless="" frameBorder="0" onload="onSampleIframeContentLoaded(this);"></iframe>